 dnf group list

-The output displays groups with their IDs, descriptive names, and installation status:
+The output displays groups with their IDs, descriptive names, and installation status.
+The Installed column is system-specific, so your results may differ from the example:

-ID Name Installed c-development C Development Tools and Libraries no container-management Container Management no development-tools Development Tools no kde-desktop KDE no libreoffice LibreOffice no network-server Network Servers no python-science Python Science no rpm-development-tools RPM Development Tools no security-lab Security Lab no system-tools System Tools no
+ID Name Installed c-development C Development Tools and Libraries no container-management Container Management yes development-tools Development Tools no kde-desktop KDE no libreoffice LibreOffice yes network-server Network Servers no python-science Python Science no rpm-development-tools RPM Development Tools no security-lab Security Lab no system-tools System Tools no

 View Installed Groups